drew1080/cheater-chef/wp-content/plugins/bulletproof-security/readme.txt

 the customized Master .htaccess files to your root and wp-admin folders).
 BPS has built-in Backup and Restore and an .htaccess File Editor for full manual editing control as well.
 BulletProof Website Security fast and simple.
 Enjoy!

+= How does BulletProof Security Plugin Login Security & Monitoring work? =

+BulletProof Security Login Security & Monitoring allows you to choose whether you want to Log All User Account Logins or Log Only User Account Lockouts.
+The Dynamic DB Logging Form has 3 checkbox options: Lock, Unlock or Delete database rows.
+The Login Security database table is hooked into the WordPress Users database table, but they are 2 completely separate database tables.
+If you lock a User Account then BPS Pro will enforce that lock on that User Account and the User will not be able to log in.
+If you unlock a User Account then the User will be able to login.
+Deleting database rows in the Login Security database table does NOT delete the User Account from the WordPress Users database table.
+When you delete a User Account it is pretty much the same thing as unlocking a User Account.
+To delete actual User Accounts you would go to the WordPress Users page and delete that User Account.

+= What do I do if my User Account is locked out? =

+A stand alone Login Security Unlock User Account Form has been created that allows you to Unlock locked User Accounts outside of your WordPress Dashboard.
+To use this stand alone script download it from this BulletProof Security Pro plugin folder - /wp-content/plugins/bulletproof-security/admin/htaccess/bpsunlock.php and then upload it to your website root folder.
+Then type in the path to the bpsunlock.php file in your Browser.
+Example: http://www.example.com/bpsunlock.php.
+The stand alone script displays step by step instructions on how to use it.

-= Do I need to understand .htaccess code in order to use the BulletProof Security Plugin? =
+= Do I need to understand .htaccess code in order to use the BulletProof Security Plugin htaccess Core? =

 No, The .htaccess file creation is automated in BulletProof Security.
 Everything is automatically done for you.
 You do not need to know or understand anything about .htaccess website security files in order to use the BulletProof Security plugin.
+Extensive help information can be found in the Blue Read Me help buttons in BPS.

-= What do I do if I cannot log back into my website? =
+= What do I do if I cannot log back into my website due to an htaccess file problem? =

 If you accidentally activated BulletProof Modes without first clicking the AutoMagic buttons or if you put your website in Maintenance Mode and your IP address has been changed by your ISP and you cannot log back into